South Turton

-South Turton is an unparished area of the Metropolitan Borough of Bolton, in Greater Manchester, England.
-Historically the southern part of Turton, and within the Historic County of Lancashire, it lies on the southern slopes of the West Pennine Moors, and has a population of 25,067.
+South Turton is part of the Metropolitan Borough of Bolton, in Greater Manchester, England.
+There is no settlement or administrative area of South Turton; instead the name is a modern coinage to describe the area transferred to Bolton in 1974 from the former Turton Urban District in Lancashire.
+The area forms part of the built up area of Bolton, with the main suburbs within the area being Bradshaw and Bromley Cross.
+South Turton lies on the southern slopes of the West Pennine Moors, and had a population of 25,067 in 2007.